dxos/dxos/docs/design/dmg-design.md

 > - TODO: Centralized vs. decentralized autority.

-Typically, domain records point to the IP address of a Subnet device.
+Typically, domain records point to the IP addressese of one or more Subnet devices.
 Multiple domain names may reference the same Subnet;
-conversely, some Subnets may not be associated with any domain name.
+conversely, Subnets are not reqrued to be associated with a domain name.

 ![Meta Graph](./diagrams/dmg-subnet.drawio.svg)

 #### 2.1.1.
 Realms

-The DMG is a global federated graph made up of physical partitions called Realms.
+The DMG is a global federated graph physically partitioned by Subnets.
+Subnets also manage logical partitions called Realms.

 Each Subnet operates a DMG Service, which manages a Realm.
 A Realm can be thought of as decentralized file system that is consistent across the Subnet.
 Each KUBE within the Subnet replicates changes to all other KUBEs, which form a peer-to-peer network.